Skip to main content

 Prolyl Endopeptidase (PREP) Various SNPs Metabolizes peptide hormones including TRH and GnRH.
 May influence the baseline tone of the HPG and HPT axes, affecting starting parameters for therapy.

-This academic lens reveals that an individual’s response to is a predictable outcome of the interaction between a therapeutic agent and a genetically determined enzymatic environment.
+This academic lens reveals that an individual’s response to hormone therapy is a predictable outcome of the interaction between a therapeutic agent and a genetically determined enzymatic environment.
 By characterizing an individual’s relevant peptidase genotypes, clinicians can move from a reactive to a predictive model of care, anticipating patient responses and tailoring protocols with a higher degree of precision from the outset.

 References